 The result?
 A real launch.
 Far-reaching rocket engine noise.
 An audience oohing and aaaahing.
 More publicity.
 More demand for cronuts.
 More branches!
 Huge earnings.

-Hiring skilled virtual assistants and freelancers is one of the best decisions (and investment) entrepreneurs make.
+Outsourcing to skilled freelancers is one of the best decisions (and investments) entrepreneurs make.